 By changing the force at A1, the platform can be moved up or down.
 Thus, the applied force has been increased by a factor of A2/A1 and this factor is the mechanical advantage of the device.

-Hydraulic brake is an arrangement of the braking mechanism in which suitable brake fluid is used to transfer pressure from the control mechanism to the brake mechanism.
+The hydraulic brake is an arrangement of the braking mechanism in which suitable brake fluid is used to transfer pressure from the control mechanism to the brake mechanism.
 Hydraulic brakes in automobiles also work on the same principle.
 When we apply a little force on the pedal with our foot, the master piston moves inside the master cylinder, and the pressure caused is transmitted through the brake oil to act on a piston of the larger area.
 A large force acts on the piston and is pushed down expanding the brake shoes against brake lining.
 In this way, a small force on the pedal produces a large retarding force on the wheels.
 An important advantage of the system is that the pressure set up by pressing a pedal is transmitted equally to all cylinders attached to the four wheels so that the braking effort is equal on all the wheels.

 To learn more about hydraulic machinery and other related topics, download BYJU’S The Learning App.